 Chef Ricco points out a little more dramatically, "Hot oil or for that matter cold oil and water don't mix, but hot oil and water, Danger, Danger Will Robinson. " (a quote from a popular TV show when I was a kid, Lost In Space - rg)

 Keeping It Dry Suggestions

-It is important to ensure that your food is as dry as possible” says Chef Alan “and this can be achieved by patting your chicken tenderloins dry with a paper towel.
-In addition, try to let as much excess egg drain off of your chicken before breading it.
-You only need a small amount on the surface to adhere the bread crumbs to.”
+It is essential to ensure that your food is as dry as possible," says Chef Alan, "and this can be achieved by patting your chicken tenderloins dry with a paper towel.
+In addition, try to let as much excess egg drain off your chicken before breading it.
+Then, you only need a small amount on the surface to adhere the bread crumbs to."

 Keep an Eye On Your Temperature

 The chefs agree the type of oil you are frying with and the temperature is critical to successful frying.
-Although Canola is fine to cook with, it has a very high smoking point of 400 degrees F. This just means it takes more heat to get it hot enough to fry something.
-Alternatives are sunflower, safflower & peanut with lower smoking points.
+Although Canola is OK to cook with, it has a very high smoking point of 400 degrees F. Therefore, getting it hot enough to fry something takes more heat.
+Alternatives are sunflower, safflower & peanut, with lower smoking points.

-Chef Alan says, “for frying purposes, you don’t need a temperature above 350 degrees F. or so… at a higher temperature, the oil will be more reactive (to water) and also, an un-necessarily hot pot of oil is a safety concern.”
+Chef Alan says, "You don't need a temperature above 350 degrees F for frying purposes.
+At a higher temperature, the oil will be more reactive (to water) and an unnecessarily hot pot of oil is a safety concern."

-Chef Ricco also thinks Brenda’s oil may have been old and “one thing for sure, used oil that is already broken down, isn’t any good. ”
+Chef Ricco also thinks Brenda's oil may have been old and "one thing for sure, used oil already broken down, isn't any good. "

 Consider the Level of Oil You Are Using

-If there is too much oil in the pan and you start adding ingredients, the oil level is going even higher.
+If too much oil is in the pan and you start adding ingredients, the oil level increases.
 If the ingredient has any moisture in it at all, you are going to have foaming over.